EPPlusSoftware/EPPlus/src/EPPlus/readme.md

     {
     "EPPlus": {
         "ExcelPackage": {
-            "LicenseContext": "Commercial" //The license context used
+            "License": "Commercial:<Your License Key here>" //The license context used }
-            }
         }
     }